cywang117/dnd/Faerun-and-You.md

 Status is measured in terms of the location of a person's property.
 Of course, owning property in Athkatla, the capital of Amn, is the most coveted, with the Gem District being the best area in the city.
 Properties around Lake Esmel are also considered highly valuable.

 Fashion is another means of demonstrating status.
 People often wear turbans, with elaborate and ornate decorations showing off higher status.
 Precious metal embroidered silk garments are popular amongst all socioeconomic classes and all genders.
 Vests and cloaks from the North are in fashion despite the temperate climate.
-Jewelry is another show of status with pearls, especially black pearls, being in high demand.
+Jewelry is another show of status, with pearls, especially black pearls, being in high demand.

 In the wealthiest families, dressing ornately may be frowned upon, with people resorting to other displays of status instead.
 A recent show of wealth can immediately raise a person's status, even beyond those who are wealthier overall.
 More emphasis is placed on proper business conduct than racial stereotypes.